-Although a genuine New Zealander, born in 1934, John’s blood was a cocktail of Portuguese, Spanish and Tahitian, but Maori he was not!
+Although a genuine New Zealander, born on 11th June, 1934, in Auckland John’s blood was a cocktail of Portuguese, Spanish and Tahitian, but Maori he was not!
 His mother had been born in London whilst father, Domingo, was a New Zealander who had been a champion axeman.

 Dan's wrestling career spanned both sides of the Second World War, finally retiring from the ring in 1951.
 He was an almost permanent feature on Belle Vue bills during the post war years tackling opponents that included Tony Bear, Rex Gable, Iron Duke, Alf Rawlings, Vic Hessle, Tony Mancelli and Billy Joyce.

 When not billed as an Irish champion Dan was billed as the Welsh champion!
 When not wrestling he played supporting roles in films.
 He played a stunt double for Jon Lodder in the 1937 film "King Solomons Mines" Dan served in the merchant navy for six years, fortunate enough to continue his interest in boxing and wrestling during this time.
 Later in life, during the 1960s, Dan was a bouncer at the Playboy Club.
 Not bad work if you can get it.

 Born on 31st December, 1915 James Kenneth McTiffin was to become heavyweight wrestler Bearded Ken Davies.

 The beard, said to have been grown whilst serving in the navy during World war 2 became a trademark of the Maesteg wrestler.
 Ken Davies combined professional wrestling with professional rugby playing, and it was his pursuance of a rugby career that led him to move from Welsh home town Aberavon.